Wagner Group activities in Libya: Downing of Italian and US drones in Libya linked to Russian PMCs

 On 20 November, an Italian military drone crashed near Tripoli, with the LNA claiming it had shot it down.
 The next day, a US military drone was also shot down over Tripoli, although the LNA stated it had been brought down by mistake.
 According to the US, the drone was shot down by Russian air defenses which were operated either by Russian PMCs or the LNA.
 A GNA official also stated that Russian PMCs appeared to be responsible.
-An estimated 25 Wagner military technicians were thought to had established transmission towers and platforms atop buildings south of Tripoli, which lead to the bringing down of the drones by jamming of control signals for the aircraft.
+An estimated 25 Wagner military technicians were thought to have established transmission towers and platforms atop buildings south of Tripoli, which lead to the bringing down of the drones by jamming of control signals for the aircraft.

 On 12 December, a new assault by the LNA was launched towards Tripoli, with the LNA making several advances.
 It was said the Russian PMCs were leading the LNA assault.
 Over a two-day period, the PMCs, who were equipped with sophisticated drone-jamming technology and artillery, launched 2,500 mortar or artillery projectiles and brought down a Turkish drone which was deployed by the GNA in an attempt to deter the LNA push.
 The drone was the sixth of seven deployed by Turkey in June that had been brought down by this point.
 In early January 2020, The Libya Observer reported the Russian Air Force had transported fighters belonging to two other Russian private military companies, Moran and Shield, from Syria to Libya to further support the LNA.
 Meanwhile, according to Turkish President Recep Tayyip Erdoğan, the number of Wagner PMCs in Libya had reached 2,500.
 Later, he also accused the United Arab Emirates of providing some financing for the PMCs, while the Le Monde newspaper reported Saudi Arabia was also financing the group.